March 10, 2022

 As I ate my pancakes (drenched in syrup, of course) and drank multiple cups of coffee, I debated how best to get back to the trail.
 Yesterday I’d been lucky to get a free ride down the mountain.
 But getting a hitch back up there from the middle of town was highly unlikely.
 I wasn’t even anywhere near the junction leading back to Catalina Highway.

-Yet I did have one factor weighing heavily on my side.
-Tanque Verde was really just northeast Tucson.
-Which mean a ride share like Uber or Lyft would probably be available – especially in the early morning hours.
+Yet, I did have one factor weighing heavily on my side.
+Tanque Verde is really just northeast Tucson.
+This meant a ride share like Uber or Lyft would probably be available – especially in the early morning hours.

 I pulled out my phone to check on the possibility.
 Sure enough, I found a Lyft driver willing to drive me up the curvy highway leading up toward Mt.
 Lemmon this morning.
 And I was back on the trail by 7:35 am!!